Funchal Port • Gateway to the Beautiful Floating Garden

 City Exploration & Culture

-Stroll through Zona Velha, especially Rua de Santa Maria, where artists have transformed doors into colorful murals.
-Because of its charm, this area is also perfect for photos and a relaxed seafood lunch.
+Painted Doors & Old Town: Stroll through Zona Velha, especially Rua de Santa Maria, where artists have transformed old doors into colorful murals.
+The area is also full of charm, which makes it perfect for photos and a relaxed seafood lunch.

 Budget-Friendly DIY Tips